ml4all/ml4all.github.io/docs/get-involved.md

 They also help the other roles organize their work and fill in wherever needed, from sweeping the floor to updating the website, to ordering stickers.

-For 2018, our *SUPER GENIUS OF CONF* is [Troy Howard].
+For 2019, our *SUPER GENIUS OF CONF* is [Troy Howard].

-## CFP Czar
+## Agenda Director

-The *CFP Czar* is responsible for managing everything related to our speakers.
-They open and close the Call For Proposals (CFP), manage the talk selection process, do outreach to invite the best speakers we can find, communicate with potential speakers when a talk is accepted or rejected, coordinate speaker travel, organize the talk schedule, and help ensure the speakers are prepared for their talk.
+The *Agenda Director* is responsible for managing everything related to the conference agenda, schedule, and speakers.

+They open and close the Call For Proposals (CFP), work closely with the *Program Committee*, coordinate the talk selection process and speaker outreach, communicate with potential speakers when a talk is accepted or rejected, coordinate speaker travel, organize the talk schedule, and help ensure the speakers are prepared for their talk.

 After the conference, they manage the process of getting videos uploaded to the site.

-For 2018, the ML4ALL *CFP Czar* is [Alena Hall].
+For 2019, the ML4ALL *Agenda Director* is [Lena Hall].

+## Program Committee

+Program Committee are known members of the community passionate about Machine Learning and related topics.
+They have varying backgrounds, skills, and diverse expertise that contributes a lot to builing an excellent conference agenda.
+The Program Committee works closely with *Agenda Director*, and help create the agenda for the conference by doing outreach to invite the best speakers, judging and voting for the best talks.
+They also communicate with the wide audience, encourage people to attend the conference, and submit talks through the CFP.

+For 2019, the ML4ALL *Program Committee* consists of [Paige Bailey], [Natallia Dzenisenka], and [Wee Hyong Tok].

+The Program Committee is usually invited by the conference organizers.
+If you would like to be a member of ML4ALL Program Committee next year, or have a recommendation, contact us at [ml4allconf@gmail.com].

 ## Sponsorship Coordinator